PriyanshShrivastava/FletNix-Frontend/README.md

 **Front end:**
 - Angular - A component based js Framework to build UI.
+- TailwindCSS - Tailwind CSS is a utility-first CSS framework.
 - ngx-ui-loader: A package to show loading animation.